 The PIA formula applicable to a worker depends on the year of eligibility (or death) rather than on the year benefits are first received.
 The year of eligibility for retirement benefits is the year the worker attains age 62.
-For workers born in 1943, the 2005 formula is used and the PIA is increased by COLAs beginning with the one for December 2005.
+For workers born in 1945, the 2007 formula is used and the PIA is increased by COLAs beginning with the one taking effect in December 2007.
 Subsequent recomputations of the worker's benefit, including additional earnings not originally considered, delayed retirement credits, or additional COLA increases, all refer to the basic computation that originally applied on the basis of the year of eligibility.
-The FRA for workers born in 1943 is 66 years.
+The FRA for workers born in 1945 is 66 years.